 As a recitalist he has won international awards in Britain (The Benson & Hedges Prize at The Maltings, Snape, Aldeburgh), and America (The International American Music Competition at Carnegie Hall, New York, where he was partnered by Robin Bowman) and Holland(s'Hertogenbosch).
 He has performed with the Nash Ensemble, the Songmakers' Almanac, the Endymion and Koenig Ensembles, Lontano, the Lindsay Quartet and Ensemble Modern.
 First performances have included works by Benjamin Britten, Havergal Brian, Raymond Warren, Stephen Oliver, Nigel Osborne, David Matthews, Peter Dickinson, Peter Maxwell Davies and many others.

 His recordings cover a wide repertoire from baroque opera to 20th-century English and American song, including a 2-CD set of the songs of Charles Ives (accompanied by Robin Bowman), which won the Music Retailers' Record of the Year award.

-He teaches voice and song repertoire at the Royal Northern College of Music and the Birmingham Conservatoire.
+He teaches voice and song repertoire at the Royal Northern College of Music and the Royal Birmingham Conservatoire.
 He also examines and adjudicates at the major music colleges.